openbmc/openbmc/poky/documentation/dev-manual/dev-manual-common-tasks.rst

    specific to individual packages produced by a recipe, you should always use an override that specifies the name of the package.

--  *Indentation:* Use spaces for indentation rather than than tabs.
+-  *Indentation:* Use spaces for indentation rather than tabs.
 For shell functions, both currently work.
 However, it is a policy decision of the Yocto Project to use tabs in shell functions.
 Realize that some layers have a policy to use spaces for all indentation.